martgil/webext-docs/spacesToolbar.rst

 .. api-section-annotation-hack::

 Adds a new button to the spaces toolbar.
-Throws an exception, if the used ``id`` is not unique within the extension.
+Throws an exception, if the used :value:`id` is not unique within the extension.

 .. api-header::
    :label: Parameters